From a practising funeral celebrant, more opinionated stuff that possibly needs a health warning: it’s only what I think.

 - * No, hang on, let’s look into that: maybe we get a charge out of being close to some strangers for a short and intense period, and then we can – have to – move on; we’re compassion tarts, sentiment junkies, it makes our own lives more intense.
 And that sense of heightened meaning, contact with an absolute, is very addictive.

-- * It helps us to explore our own mortality and to come to terms better with the prospect of our own deaths.
+- * It helps us to explore our own mortality and to come to terms can you buy cialis online in canada better with the prospect of our own deaths.
 So we’re trying to work through fears of our own about death, by a kind of familiarisation therapy.

 - * Following on from that: we are close to death at funerals, but afterwards we are still here; after a successful funeral, we feel a sense of achievement, even a small victory.
 We’ve helped some people find meaning when death has taken away someone who meant a lot to them.
 Not a victory over death itself, of course, but over the desolation and emptiness it creates.